skyetomez/climbing2/README.md

 ## How to Use

 1. Clone the repository.
-2. Install the required Python packages using `pip install -r requirements.txt`.
+2. Install the required Python packages in the *Technologies Used* section
 3. Run the Jupyter notebook to reproduce the analysis.

 ## Code